New England Hospital for Women and Children: Establishment

-Hospital
+Early history

 The goal of the hospital was "1) to provide for women medical aid of competent physicians of their own sex; 2) to assist educated women in the practical study of medicine; and 3) to train nurses for the care of the sick."
 Zakrzewska was devoted to providing obstetric care to all who needed it, regardless of race or economic status.

 At the start of the hospital, the staff consisted of Zakrzewska, two interns, and two consulting physicians.
 By 1900 there was a resident physician, 54 attending, assisting, and advisory physicians, and 13 consulting physicians.

 All staff and doctors that worked there were women until 1950 when a lack of money led the board to reverse the policy.
 The policy was again reversed in 1952 to only allow women to be on the staff.
 This was reversed a final time in 1962 when the by-laws were rewritten.

 In 1864, the Massachusetts state legislature gave the hospital a grant of $5000, allowing it to expand down Pleasant street.
 The hospital also acquired property behind the hospital at the end of 1864.
 This allowed the hospital to split into 3 parts.
 A hospital, a dispensary, and an inpatient facility.

 In 1865, Dr. Anita Tyng was hired as a surgeon.
 She was the first woman in the US to ever be listed as specializing in surgery by a hospital.
 She is one of the women who sent a letter to the founder of the MIT, in January 1867, requesting to "continue the study of Chemistry in the Technological Institute."
 Dr. Fanny Berlin, who was later appointed as the hospital's chief surgeon, was also one of the first Jewish-American women to practice surgery in the US.

 In 1872, the hospital moved to Codman Avenue in suburban Roxbury, and the dispensary stayed in the center of Boston.
 This new hospital opened a nursing school, the first in America.
 The first American trained nurse, Linda Richards (graduated 1873) and the first African American trained nurse, Mary Eliza Mahoney (graduated 1879) were both trained at the nursing school.
 The nursing school was closed in 1951.

 The hospital remained dedicated to women and children until 1951 when it was renamed the New England Hospital.
 Part of this decision was to reflect that it was now open to men as well as women and children.
 The decision to open the hospital to men also resulted from its financial difficulties.

+Dimock Center

 In 1969, the hospital was renamed again.
 This time it was named The Dimock Community Health Center.
 It was named after Susan Dimock, a resident doctor (surgeon) at the hospital who drowned in the shipwreck of the SS Schiller on May 7, 1875, when she was 28.
 Because of its history, the clinic's buildings are listed as a National Historic Landmark.
 All of the buildings at the Dimock Center are named after women.